Blog Post

 Table of Contents

-Almost every internet user encounters Facebook marketing daily—through ads on Instagram or Facebook.
-But Facebook marketing is more than mere advertising.
-It's about marketing strategies that allow you to reach potential customers at just the right moment.
+Almost every internet user interacts with Facebook Marketing daily – through ads on Instagram or Facebook.
+But Facebook Marketing is more than just advertising.
+It's about having a marketing strategy that allows you to reach your potential customers at the right moment.

 Fig.1 Facebook Login Screen

-In the following article, we show you how to set up effective Facebook marketing.
+In the following article, we will show you how to set up effective Facebook Marketing.

-Facebook has been officially around since 2004 and was initially just an internal network at Harvard University.
-By 2008, Facebook had started reaching more users worldwide, gaining significant relevance.
-This is often forgotten, given that there are now over 2 billion active Facebook users.
-Facebook has become an integral part of daily life for many users, offering advertisers numerous opportunities to accurately target their audience from a vast pool of users.
+Facebook has officially been around since 2004 and was originally just an internal network for Harvard University.
+Starting in 2008, Facebook began to reach more users worldwide and gained significant relevance.
+This is often forgotten considering there are now more than 2 billion active Facebook users.
+Facebook has become an integral part of everyday life for many and offers advertisers a vast array of opportunities to accurately target their audience from a large user base.

-Facebook isn't a fleeting trend that you engage with just because everyone else is.
-However, the competition on the social media platform has become very intense, making it advisable to invest a lot of work and time to be genuinely successful with ad campaigns.
-Therefore, ask yourself the following question:
+Facebook is not a passing trend to engage in simply because everyone else is doing it.
+However, the competition on the social media platform is now very high, so it is advisable to invest a lot of time and effort to be truly successful with ad campaigns.
+For this, you should ask yourself the following question:

 What do I want to achieve with my channel?

-Without a well-structured concept, you will not achieve the desired success.
+Without a well-constructed concept, you won't achieve the desired success.
 There are too many advertisers on Facebook and too much poor content.
-It's about standing out from other advertisers.
+It's about standing out from the other advertisers.

 With this in mind, you should also set up your Facebook page.
-On this page, you interact with your fans.
+Here, you interact with your fans.
 Your Facebook page is your digital storefront for your business.
-Arrange your page appealingly because customers should feel comfortable on your page and find what they are looking for.
-Ideally, this leads to customers returning not just to Facebook but also to your online shop.
+Set up your page appealingly, so the customer feels comfortable on your page and finds what they're looking for.
+Ideally, this leads to the customer not only returning on Facebook but also to your online shop.
 Give your potential target audience a compelling reason to return.

 Develop a USP (Unique Selling Point) that sets you apart from other companies.
 Ask yourself the question Why would someone want to be a fan of this page?
-How do you want to impress them: high quality, an information platform, strong discounts, or perhaps all at once?
+What are you trying to convince them with: high quality, an information platform, strong discounts, or even all at once?

-It is especially important that you remain authentic.
+It's especially important to be authentic.
 Give your posts a personal touch and engage with your users.
-The higher the interaction rate, the better it is for your visibility.
-Try to respond to all posts and increase customer satisfaction.
-Respond particularly to critical posts and offer these individuals alternatives.
-Never forget that everyone can see what is written or NOT written on your page.
+The larger the interaction rate, the better it is for your visibility.
+Try to respond to all contributions and increase customer satisfaction.
+Especially respond to critical contributions and offer these individuals alternatives.
+Never forget that everyone can see what's written on your page or what's NOT written.

-In summary, several rules can be derived for the creation and maintenance of the Facebook page:
+In summary, some rules can be derived for creating and maintaining the Facebook page:

-Stand out—be different from the rest and create added value.
+Stand out – be different from the others and create added value.
 You can do this, for example, with special offers on your page.

-Take care of your customers—try to respond to as many posts as possible.
+Take care of your customers – try to respond to as many contributions as possible.

 Personality pays off.
 Give your company a human side.

-Creating an Advertisement – finally launching Facebook ads
+Creating an Ad – Finally Launching Facebook Ads

-While the organic reach of posts on your own Facebook page is increasingly declining within the network, ads are becoming more important for conveying your content.
-When creating Facebook ads, there are several things to keep in mind.
+While the organic reach of posts on one’s Facebook page continues to decline within the network, ads are becoming increasingly important for communicating one's content.
+Ad creation requires taking into account several things.

-The advertising goal should logically align with your business objectives.
-These primary goals are defined by Facebook as follows:
+The advertising goal should logically fit your business goals.
+These main goals are defined by Facebook as follows:

 Awareness: Objectives that generate interest in your products or services.

-Consideration: Objectives that encourage people to explore your business and seek more information.
+Consideration: Objectives that encourage people to engage with your business and seek information about it.

-Conversions: Objectives that prompt individuals interested in your business to purchase your products or services.
+Conversions: Objectives that encourage people interested in your business to purchase your products or services.

-Facebook further breaks down marketing objectives into different subcategories that you can choose from.
+The marketing goals are further broken down by Facebook, allowing one to choose from different subcategories.
 For a better overview, here is a screenshot from Facebook:

 Fig.2 Facebook Advertising Goals

-If you want to set up a video campaign for branding purposes, for example, you should choose the goal "Video Views."
-The campaign will then be optimized by a Facebook algorithm to generate more video views.
+If you want to set up a video campaign for branding purposes, you should select the objective “Video Views.”
+The campaign is then optimized by a Facebook algorithm to generate more video views.

-You should always set up different target audiences, and, for example, run them against each other in different age groups.
-To define your target group as accurately as possible, you can link different targeting options.
-Here is an example of what that might look like:
+You should always set up different target audiences and test them against each other, for example, in different age groups.
+To capture your audience as accurately as possible, you can combine different targeting options.
+Here is an example of what this might look like:

 Facebook Ads – Content is King

-When designing your Facebook ads, make sure your message is communicated clearly and distinctly.
+When creating your Facebook ads, make sure to communicate your message clearly and distinctly.
 Show your customers what you want from them and make it as easy as possible for them to convert.
-Work with clear call-to-actions.
-Should the user buy something, download something, or watch a video?
-Make the purpose of your advertising clear quickly.
-Use appealing images that integrate the CTA button.
+Work with clear call-to-actions accordingly.
+Should the user make a purchase, download, or watch a video?
+Make it quickly clear what your advertising intent is.
+Use appealing images with the CTA button integrated.

-You want to provide your customers with added value through the ad.
-Vary the advertising materials you work with, run different ads against each other, and test which banner works best for your customers.
-Continuously optimize your campaigns, paying particular attention to the relevance of the ads.
-If your ad relevance drops below five, you should disable the ads as they then achieve poor performance.
+You want to offer your customers added value with the ad.
+Vary the advertising media you work with, let different ads run against each other, and test which banner works best for your customers.
+Continuously optimize your campaigns and pay special attention to the relevance of the ads.
+If your ad relevance drops below five, you should deactivate the ads, as they will then not achieve good performance metrics.

-You can view the ad relevance in the Power Editor or the Ads Manager on the ad level.
-More information on Facebook best practices can be found here.
+You can view ad relevance in the Power Editor or in the Ad Manager at the ad level.
+Further information on Facebook Best Practice can be found here.

 Fig. 3: Ad Relevance Rating